 The day finally comes for just about every snowshoer when they decide that winter is over, the snow is gone (or too hard to access), and it is time to put their snowshoes away for next season.
 For many snowshoers in the Northern hemisphere, this day has already arrived.
 Your snowshoes are already sitting somewhere waiting for the snow to return.

-One of the great things about modern synthetic material snowshoes is their low maintenance and thus your pair, in all likelihood, will be fine as they are.
-In order to maximize the life of your snowshoes there are a few things you should consider when storing your snowshoes for any length of time.
+One of the great things about modern synthetic material snowshoes is their low maintenance, and thus your pair, in all likelihood, will be fine.
+To maximize the life of your snowshoes, though, there are a few things you should consider when storing your snowshoes for any length of time.

 Clean Your Snowshoes